emard/roomba-wifi/README.md

 # Wifi Module

-Get nodemcu from ebay for $3.5 and flash it with some TCP-serial bridge code from Examples "WifiTelnetToSerial", setup WiFi user:password, and swap pins to use hardware serial at RX=gpio13, TX=gpio15
+Get nodemcu from ebay for $3.5 and flash it with some TCP-serial bridge code from Arduino Examples "WifiTelnetToSerial", setup WiFi user and password to connect to local access point and swap pins to use hardware serial at RX=gpio13, TX=gpio15

     #define SWAP_PINS 1

+When monitored at serial port, it will print IP address where it connected

+if you telnet to roomba, you should see something like this:

+    bat:   min 0  sec 10  mV 17061  mA 1016  tenths-deg-C 348  mAH 2696  state 5
+    bat:   min 0  sec 11  mV 17061  mA 1016  tenths-deg-C 348  mAH 2696  state 5
+    bat:   min 0  sec 12  mV 17061  mA 1008  tenths-deg-C 348  mAH 2696  state 5
+    bat:   min 0  sec 13  mV 17061  mA 1023  tenths-deg-C 348  mAH 2696  state 5

+if you type CTRL-G and press ENTER, roomba 880 will reset as if battery was replaced and you should hear beep and see printed different messages after reset and again battery charging messages as above

 ![nodemcu](/pic/nodemcu.jpg)